Updated December 2023

 1.)
 Lancôme’s 3D virtual shopping experience

 Large brands are experimenting with immersive virtual shopping experiences.
 3D models of in-store layouts and displays and 360-degree shopping tours help evoke the discovery and excitement of an in-person shopping experience.
-In the fall of 2021, Lancôme launched an immersive virtual pop-up shop for UK customers.
-Their limited time online pop-up featured 3D product views and 3D displays to mimic the experience of browsing through a brick-and-mortar shop, while also offering customers the opportunity to interact with beauty influencers and skin care professionals and play games to unlock discounts.
+Lancôme recently launched an immersive virtual pop-up shop to promote their Génifique product line.
+Lancôme’s virtual pop-up features 3D product views and 3D displays to mimic the experience of browsing through a brick-and-mortar shop, while also offering customers the opportunity to interact with beauty influencers and skin care professionals and play games to unlock discounts.

 2.) #WEshopBC – an online pop-up shop with a social purpose